tatjam/tatjam.github.io/dev/res/Mathematics/solar-sail.md

 # Optimal control of a solar sail

 Now, back to the title of the blogpost.
 Given a solar sail of reflectivity \\( ϵ \\), which we assume to be freely maneouverable, how far can we maneouver on a given time limit?
 First of all, we need to more rigorously define what we mean by "far".
-We will consider the problem of changing the orbit's radius, as it sort of represents a maximal maneouver [^2].
+We will consider the problem of changing the orbit's energy, as it sort of represents a maximal maneouver [^2].

-[^2]: Note that there exist many maneouvers which don't change the radius of the orbit, but are nonetheless very useful.
+[^2]: Note that there exist many maneouvers which don't change the energy of the orbit, but are nonetheless very useful.
 Such an example is a plane change maneouver.
-For simplicity, we will only consider this simple case of increasing the orbit's radius.
+For simplicity, we will only consider this simple case of changing the orbit's energy.

 The specific energy of the orbit (energy per unit mass), which is constant if no maneouvers are applied, is defined as